7 Things Every Woman Should Be Doing in Perimenopause

 Why does perimenopause impact sleep so much?

-Changing hormone levels affect melatonin, cortisol, and temperature regulation.
-This leads to the classic 3 a.m. wakeups, night sweats, and restless sleep that so many women search for help with online.
+Fluctuating estrogen and progesterone affect melatonin, cortisol, and temperature regulation.
+This is why so many women experience the classic 3 a.m. wakeups, night sweats, and restless sleep during perimenopause.

 How to improve sleep during perimenopause: